All day

 A limited number of fellowships will be offered for master's students eligible for financial aid.
 The deadline for presenting the request is the 1st of August.
 In case you wish to apply for it, you will be requested to provide a brief justification and upload of a short version of your curriculum (1-page max, PDF only).

-The link to proceed with the payment will be open after the announcement of participation acceptance.
+The link to proceed with the payment can be found at the top of the page or below this section.

 IMPORTANT DATES